Alexander-Barth/ROMS.jl/docs/src/index.md

 sudo ln -s /opt/julia-1.6.3/bin/julia /usr/local/bin/julia
 ```

-More information is available at: https://julialang.org/downloads/platform/
+More information is available [here](https://julialang.org/downloads/platform/).

 Under Linux, you need to install also `python3-matplotlib` for PyPlot.
 On Debian/Ubuntu, this packages can be installed by this command: